 Harold C. Simmons Comprehensive Cancer Center

-This modern outpatient facility is housed on the second floor of the NC Building on the North Campus, which is contiguous to the state-of-the-art laboratories used for basic and translational research.
+This modern outpatient facility is housed on the second floor of the Seay Biomedical Building (NC) on UT Southwestern Medical Center's North Campus, which is contiguous to the state-of-the-art laboratories used for basic and translational research.
 The Simmons Cancer Center houses 12 exam rooms and 17 individual chemotherapy infusion rooms.

 Clinical Facilities: Inpatient

 Parkland Memorial Hospital, St. Paul University Hospital, and Zale Lipshy University Hospital are located on campus and can be quickly and easily reached without driving.

 Parkland Memorial Hospital is Dallas County’s only public hospital that ensures that health care is available to all Dallas County residents.
 Parkland was the first and still remains the primary teaching hospital for UT Southwestern’s multifaceted educational programs.
 All of its physician services are provided under contract with UT Southwestern.
 Its facilities encompass 990 beds in 1.24 million square feet.
 The annual budget is $1.026 billion and it employs more than 8,000 people.
 It is governed by the seven-member Dallas County Hospital District board of managers, appointed by the Dallas County Commissioners Court.
 Recently, Parkland was ranked 21st in the nation for its gynecologic care in U.S. News and World Report.